 How does a cookie keep me signed-in?

 It does this by storing a cryptographically strong 128-bit randomised key in the cookie and a hashed version of the key in the database.
 When a session naturally expires and you refresh a page, or you revisit the website, then you would normally find yourself signed-out.
-However, if the server detects the presence of the cookie, then it will cross-reference the cookie with the DB.
-If authentication is successful, then your session is renewed, you are issued a new cookie key, and the details in the DB are updated.
+However, if the server detects the presence of the cookie, then it will cross-reference the cookie with the database.
+If authentication is successful, then your session is renewed, you are issued a new cookie key, and the details in the database are updated.

 Will this information be kept indefinitely?

 No. The cookie has an expiration period.
 After this time it is automatically removed by your browser.
-In addition, the corresponding peristent login reference in the DB will be automatically removed when the expiration period has elapsed.
+In addition, the corresponding peristent login reference in the database will be automatically removed when the expiration period has elapsed.